what are common health problems?

 Diabetic complications cause nerve and blood vessel damage over time if left untreated.
 For many years, the symptoms may go unrecognized, yet the damage may eventually be life-threatening.
 People with diabetes are more likely to develop heart disease, neuropathy (nerve damage), kidney disease, eye disease, foot difficulties, and hearing loss.

-Poor Quality Environment:
+Poor Quality Environment

 Despite the fact that pollution affects everyone, official studies show that low-income, racial, and ethnic minorities are more likely to live in locations where they are exposed to environmental hazards.
-In comparison to the overall population, a larger proportion of the elderly live in poverty.
+In comparison to the overall population, a larger proportion of the elderly lives in poverty.

 Millions of people die each year as a result of poor air quality across the world.
 The most major source is road traffic emissions, closely followed by power generating emissions.
 Every year, poor air quality brings millions of citizens to the hospital, prompting asthma attacks and exacerbating other respiratory problems.
 Pollution causes heart disease, cancer, and has a negative impact on the development of children’s lungs, as well as hastening global warming.

-Dementia is not a natural component of the ageing process.
+Dementia is not a natural component of the aging process.
 Disease, drug responses, visual and hearing issues, diseases, dietary imbalances, diabetes, and renal failure are all potential causes of dementia.
 Dementia comes in numerous forms (including Alzheimer’s disease), and some of them are transitory with proper test necessitates treatment and assistance.

 Depression is the most frequent mental health issue that people face as they become older.
 Depression in the elderly can result in suicide if it is not addressed.
 Suicide rates among old white males are greater than for any other age group, including youth.